serenarscholz/serenarscholz.github.io/research.md

 Scholz, S.R., R. Seager, M. Ting, Y. Kushnir, J.E.
 Smerdon, B.I.
 Cook, E.R.
 Cook, and S.H.
 Baek (2022), [Changing hydroclimate dynamics and the 19th to 20th century wetting trend in the English Channel region of northwest Europe]( https://doi.org/10.1007/s00382-021-05977-5).
 Climate Dynamics v.
 58, p.
 1539–1553.\
 Baek, S.H., J.E.
 Smerdon, G.-C. Dobrin, J.G.
 Naimark, E.R.
 Cook, B.I.
 Cook, R. Seager, M.A.
 Cane, and S.R.
 Scholz (2020), [A quantitative hydroclimatic context for the European Great Famine of 1315-1317](https://doi.org/10.1038/s43247-020-00016-3).
 Communications Earth & Environment, v.
 1 (1), no. 1.\
 read more about the Great Famine paper in [State of the Planet](https://news.climate.columbia.edu/2020/09/22/great-famine-soggiest-years-centuries/)

+#### Seasonal paleoclimate reconstructions using stable isotopes

+Before I made the switch into atmospheric dynamics, I worked on stable isotope-based paleoclimate reconstructions with [Dr. Sierra Petersen](https://sites.lsa.umich.edu/petersen-group/).
+Subannual climate records are hard to find in the geologic record due to time-averaging in most paleoclimate archive materials, but some fast-growing marine mollusks allow the reconstruction of seasonal temperature and precipitation variability (with some caveats).
+Fossil specimens from the the Mid-Miocene Climatic Optimum suggest that there was an enhanced seasonal cycle of precipitation in northern South America relative to today, which may have been related to a more northerly position of the ITCZ.

+Scholz, S.R., S.V.
+Petersen, et. al., (2020), [Isotope sclerochronology indicates enhanced seasonal precipitation in northern South America (Colombia) during the Mid Miocene Climatic Optimum](https://doi.org/10.1130/G47235.1).
+Geology v.
+48 (7), p.
+668-672.\
+Scholz, S.R., S.V.
+Petersen and B.M.
+Anderson (2024).
+[Modern reconstructions of mean and seasonal-scale climate from coastal marine gastropods (Turritellidae)](https://doi.org/10.1016/j.palaeo.2024.112553).
+Palaeogeography, Palaeoclimatology, Palaeoecology v.
+655, 112553.